KevinDepedri/Automated-Planning/README.md

 In the meanwhile, the PlanSys2 planner on the first terminal returns the following sum up of the actions performed
 ![Task-5: PlanSys2, solution 1, planner](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/task5/task5_solution1_planner.PNG)

 The search is then terminated since PlanSys2 does not allow to look for other plans.
-Unfortunately, the plan found above is suboptimal, this is due to the fact that the robot unload and loads itself uselessly at second 23 and 28, loosing 2 second over the time of the possible optimal solution.
+Unfortunately, the plan found above is suboptimal, this is due to the fact that the robot unload and loads itself uselessly at seconds 23 and 28, loosing 2 seconds over the time of the possible optimal solution.